Empowered Minds: Coaching for Brain Health, Memory, and Cognitive Vitality

 - Perimenopause or Menopause

-Coaching in later life isn’t about “fixing” anything- it’s about honoring what you’ve lived through, helping you adapt to what’s next, and staying connected to what makes life worth living.
+Coaching in this phase of life isn’t about “fixing” anything.
+It’s about honoring what you’ve lived through, adapting to what’s next, and staying connected to what makes life meaningful, while continuing to support your sense of purpose, engagement, brain health, and vitality.

-For individuals, motivational approaches like MI can support readiness and momentum through life’s transitions.
-Together, we focus on what matters most to you, clarifying goals, resolving ambivalence, and building on your strengths to live with more intention and ease.
+For individuals, motivational approaches like MI support readiness and momentum through life’s transitions.
+Together, we focus on what matters most to you, clarifying goals, resolving ambivalence, and building on your strengths to live with more intention, consistency, and ease.

-For couples and families, motivational strategies help improve communication and align around shared values, particularly when supporting a loved one through medical, cognitive, or aging-related challenges.
-By fostering motivation within the family system, we can create more supportive environments and better long-term outcomes.
+For couples and families, motivational strategies help improve communication and align around shared values, particularly when supporting a loved one through medical, cognitive, or aging-related changes.
+By fostering motivation within the family system, we can create more supportive environments and more sustainable long-term outcomes.

 Behavioral and Psychological Symptoms of Dementia (BPSD) may include apathy, rumination, perseveration, wandering, paranoia, agitation, sleep disturbances, impulsivity, repetitive questioning, confusion about time, and resistance to medication or self-care.